navidu/UI-UX-Targets/sample-app/README.md

 });
 ```
 - Run scss task using `gulp scss`
+- You have a new folder call dist and under that folder have css folder with style.css
 - Now you have new folder call dist and your file order will be like this

 ```puml